 You have to leave the low-end resources to reflect your high-end advice.
-By ridding your site of financial calculators, it will be much easier to exhibit your expertise and experience.
+By ridding your site of calculators, it will be much easier to exhibit your expertise and experience.

-5. Lacks Personalization
+5. Calculators Lack Personalization

 There is a demand for custom financial plans from advisors.
 People want an advisor to analyze all the puzzle pieces of their life for holistic advice.
 They expect a personal experience and personal feedback.